ballerina-platform/ballerina-lang/docs/ServerConnector/jms-server-connector.md

     }
 ```

 Now you will have a JMS service that can be deployed to the ballerina server.
-Following is the completed JMS sample.
+Following is a sample JMS Service.

 ```
 import ballerina.net.jms;